Hysilicon/Hall_Sensor_Door_Locking/README.md

 # Extended Low-Power Remote Door Lock Monitoring System, Based on the Status of the A3144 Hall Switch

 ## Core operational logic:

 The A3144 Hall sensor is a typical digital output Hall sensor.
 It determines and maintains two states based solely on the distance between the magnet and the sensor: if it detects some magnet in a specific distance, the output will turn low and else the output will remain high.
 Although it cannot map specific magnetic field strengths, a binary output suffices to cover all conditions for door lock detection.

+Experiments show that for a single 6.9 × 1.1 mm neodymium magnet, the trigger distance in air is approximately 4–5 mm.

 ## Communications: